Suppressing Utena’s memory. <- Previous • Next -> Breaking Utena away from Anthy

 The earrings, horse ride with Touga, and rescue are in episode 35.
 Two early segments of the horse ride with Akio are in episode 35, shown in flashback as Utena examines the earrings late at night.
 The main part of the Second Seduction is shown early in episode 36.
 One way to keep the segments straight is to think of the horse ride with Touga and the Seduction as in sequence, separated by the flashforward to Utena examining the earrings after the Seduction.
 During the flashforward there are flashbacks to events of the Seduction that haven’t happened yet.
 I think it’s deliberately confusing.
 The reasons for events are being withheld from us.

 Utena loses her balance and falls from Touga’s horse.
 By watching in slow motion, I could tell that Utena started to slip before she fell.
 Touga was not watching in slow motion and was surprised, while Akio was right there and scooped her up just before she hit the ground.
-I don’t know how Akio arranged it, but it could only happen if he engineered it.
+It could only happen if Akio engineered it, though I don’t know how he did.
 I imagine he used his power of illusion and the accident was not entirely real, but I did not find evidence.
 Well, Utena’s hair should not be blowing in front of her, but that’s poetic license and not evidence.

 Touga’s hair and the horse’s tail are rough mirror images of Utena’s hair, which is ordinary girl-length.
 It recalls the wind blowing both ways at once in the ending credits.
 Besides that, see a comparison with Nanami falling.